unitopia-de/webmud3/README.md

 3. `ng serve --open`
 4. the default browser will open on localhost:4200/webmud3...
 Have fun.

-### Creating docker image:
+### Retrieving docker image:
-1. change directory to webmud3. (where UI and backend are in)
-2. docker build -t webmud3:v0.0.7 -f ./dockerfiles/ng.dockerfile .
-3. docker run -p 5000:5000 webmud3:v0.0.7
+1. The docker images are available at https://hub.docker.com/r/myonara/webmud3/

 Then the docker container is running on port 5000 (localhost:5000/webmud3)